 5. Permits, Licenses, and Security Deposits: $50,000 to $100,000

 - You must obtain permits from various local regulatory agencies which may charge a fee for the permits.
-The franchisor assumes that you will need to provide deposits for utilities.
+KFC assumes that you will need to provide deposits for utilities.
 The amount will vary depending upon the practices of the utility companies.

-- Average lots for approved, free-standing and in-line KFC outlet sites are approximately 175 feet wide and 200 feet deep; are on a well-traveled, major street with good ingress/egress; have good visibility; and have ample space for parking, among other things.
+- Average lots for approved, free-standing and in-line Outlet sites are approximately 175 feet wide and 200 feet deep; are on a well-traveled, major street with good ingress/egress; have good visibility; and have ample space for parking, among other things.

 - The estimates given are for purchased sites.

-- The building and site construction estimates are based on the National Average construction cost index (RS Means, city cost index).
+- The building and site construction estimates are for newly-constructed, ground-up Outlets and are based on the National Average construction cost index (RS Means, city cost index).
 You will need to adjust your projected costs based on the construction cost index for the location where you plan to build.

 - Local codes may also require some building enhancements which can impact total input cost.